-We all like to take care of what we have...our family, our homes and even our cars have insurance, so having pet insurance to care for your dog when she gets sick, seems pretty logical too.
+We all like to take care of what we have...our family, our homes and even our cars have insurance.
+So having pet insurance to care for your dog when she gets sick, seems pretty logical too.

-Pet care insurance works like human health insurance as it comes with its set of deductibles, co-pays, premiums and usually no coverage for pre-existing health conditions.
+It comes with its set of deductibles, co-pays, premiums and usually no coverage for pre-existing health conditions.

-Your pet insurance premium can go up or down depending on how much of a deductible you opt for and how much you are willing to co-pay in case of an insurance claim.
+Insurance premium can go up or down depending on how much of a deductible you opt for and how much you are willing to co-pay in case of an insurance claim.

 In fact, like humans, pet health insurance can be more expensive for older animals that are more prone to getting sick.

-Some of the better pet insurances may also cover wellness procedures including vaccinations, neutering, heartworm testing and the like.
+Some of the better insurances may also cover wellness procedures including vaccinations, neutering, heartworm testing and the like.

-And, with advancement in biotechnology, veterinary expenses have increased considerably due to costs associated with state of the art equipment being used to diagnose the illness.
+And with advancement in biotechnology, veterinary expenses have increased considerably due to costs associated with state of the art equipment being used to diagnose the illness.